micahchoo/khattamicah.online/_notes/Annotating Academic Research.md

 ---
 title: Annotating Academic Research
 tags: list
 toc: true
 season: spring
 ---

+Tools for Academic research that move it beyond its cult of personality to embrace collective science?

 # Annotating Academic Research
 ### Present Tools that extend the capabilities for pdf annotations